Our vision is to empower our clients to make a positive change in the world through wealth value creation.

 - Most Impressive Investment Bank for Asia Pacific Green/SRI Capital Markets (GlobalCapital, 2019)

-There is no guarantee that an investment approach which considers environmental, social and governance (ESG) factors will produce returns similar to those which don't consider these factors.
-Investments which consider ESG factors may diverge from traditional market benchmarks.
+There is no guarantee that sustainable investments will produce returns similar to those which don’t consider these factors.
+Sustainable investments may diverge from traditional market benchmarks.

-In addition, there is no standard definition of, or measurement criteria for environmental, social and governance impact ('ESG Impact').
-ESG Impact measurement criteria is (a) highly subjective and (b) may vary significantly across and within sectors.
+In addition, there is no standard definition of, or measurement criteria for sustainable investments, or the impact of sustainable investments (“sustainability impact”).
+Sustainable investment and sustainability impact measurement criteria are (a) highly subjective and (b) may vary significantly across and within sectors.

-HSBC undertakes due diligence when selecting third party managers.
-However, HSBC relies on the ESG Impact measurement criteria reported by third party fund managers and does not conduct its own specific due diligence in relation to ESG Impact measurement criteria.
-There is no guarantee that: (a) the nature of the ESG Impact of an investment will be aligned with any particular investor's ESG Impact goals; and (b) the stated level or target level of ESG Impact will be achieved.
+HSBC may rely on measurement criteria devised and/or reported by third party providers or issuers.
+HSBC does not always conduct its own specific due diligence in relation to measurement criteria.
+There is no guarantee: (a) that the nature of the sustainability impact or measurement criteria of an investment will be aligned with any particular investor’s sustainability goals; or (b) that the stated level or target level of sustainability impact will be achieved.